 Former executive secretaries and departmental directors learned by observing an acting president in his leadership of a conference over a period of time.
 Experienced-based learning is the primary method leaders utilize to increase their understanding of how to perform a certain job or task (Mccall, 2010; Van Velsor et al., 2004).
 Brown-Ferrigno (2003) observes that field-based learning, in which apprentices are able to observe leaders performing their duties, is a rich experience for “developing skills and professional behaviors” necessary to effectively execute a given leadership position.

-- When hiring pastors into the presidential position, particular attention should be given to their lack of experience with conference administrative responsibilities. a plan should be established to support them. those responsible for orientating new local conference presidents should educate them regarding how to manage letting go of the previous role identity and to recognize the subtle changes the new role demands of an effective
+- When hiring pastors into the presidential position, particular attention should be given to their lack of experience with conference administrative responsibilities.
+A plan should be established to support them.
+Those responsible for orientating new local conference presidents should educate them regarding how to manage to let go of the previous role identity and to recognize the subtle changes the new role demands of an effective leader.

 A Final Thought